akshaykripalani/reppo-hackathon/README.md

    - **Dependencies**: `requests`, `python-dotenv`.

 4. **NFTAuthorizer (`nftAuthorizer.py`)**
-   - **Purpose**: Verifies that the node operator’s wallet owns a Reppo Node NFT, which is required to submit solutions.
+   - **Purpose**: Verifies that the node operator's wallet owns a Reppo Node NFT, which is required to submit solutions.
    - **Functionality**: Queries an ERC-721 NFT contract using `web3.py` to check the `balanceOf` the wallet address.
 Supports block-specific queries for historical ownership verification.
    - **Dependencies**: `web3.py`, `python-dotenv`.

 5. **SolutionSubmitter (`submitSolution.py`)**
-   - **Purpose**: Submits the dataset’s IPFS URI to the Reppo Exchange smart contract.
+   - **Purpose**: Submits the dataset's IPFS URI to the Reppo Exchange smart contract.
    - **Functionality**: Builds, signs, and sends a transaction to the `submitSolution` function of the smart contract, including the RFD ID and IPFS URI.
 Returns the transaction hash upon success.
    - **Dependencies**: `web3.py`, `python-dotenv`.